10 December 2025

 That's good news for demand.
 Bad news for competition.

-Let's be honest — even a proper skilled barber can struggle if the shop's tucked away somewhere no one walks past.
+Let's be honest — even a proper skilled barber can struggle if the shop's somewhere no one walks past.

 Busy streets, shopping areas, near bus stops or train stations — that's where walk-ins come from.